Hurricane Irma Pushes Toward Puerto Rico, With Florida In Its Sights

 Hurricane Irma, the strongest storm ever recorded in the Atlantic outside of the Caribbean and the Gulf of Mexico, is bearing down on the Virgin Islands and Puerto Rico.
 The storm maintained its 185-mph winds after making its first landfall on Barbuda early Wednesday.

-"Irma is a potentially catastrophic category 5 hurricane and will bring life-threatening wind, storm surge, and rainfall hazards" to areas it affects, the National Hurricane Center says.
+"Irma is a potentially catastrophic Category 5 hurricane and will bring life-threatening wind, storm surge, and rainfall hazards" to areas it affects, the National Hurricane Center says.
 The agency urges the completion of any emergency preparations and evacuations in the storm's path.

 Irma's path has been the subject of speculation, particularly as it nears the U.S. East Coast over the next three days.
-The NHC's 8 a.m. forecast shows the storm's predicted path tracking up the center of Florida.
+The NHC's 11 a.m.
+ET forecast shows the storm's path tracking up the east coast Florida — rather than through the center or Gulf coast, as in earlier projections.

 Rain from Irma began hitting parts of the U.S. Virgin Islands and Puerto Rico early Wednesday, the National Weather Service office in San Juan reports.

-Saint-Martin and Anguilla appear to have taken a direct hit by cat 5 Hurricane #Irma. #GOES16 pic.twitter.com/1CN1JL0GEC— NASA SPoRT (@NASA_SPoRT) September 6, 2017

-The eye of the hurricane passed over two islands, hitting Barbuda around 1:47 a.m. and moving over Saint Martin hours later.
+The eye of the hurricane passed over two islands, hitting Barbuda around 1:47 a.m. and moving over St. Martin hours later.
 The edge of the eyewall also hit Anguilla.
 On Barbuda, wind speeds of 118 — and a gust of 155 mph — were reported before the sensor failed.
 The island saw a storm surge of nearly 8 feet.

-Dramatic images have emerged from Saint Martin, with Radio Caraïbes International tweeting video of a ruined marina and water surging through the atrium of the beachfront Beach Plaza hotel.
+Dramatic images have emerged from St. Martin, with Radio Caraïbes International tweeting video of a ruined marina and water surging through the atrium of the beachfront Beach Plaza hotel.

 [IRMA] Saint Martin dans le mur de l'oeil subit les effets de l'ouragan IRMA #iram #ouragan #SaintMartin (Source : Rinsy Xieng) pic.twitter.com/e2j7e9KtOu— RCI Guadeloupe (@RCI_GP) September 6, 2017

-Prime Minister Gaston Browne of Antigua and Barbuda said via Twitter, "the Lord has protected us and we have been spared the worst of Irma."
+"The Lord has protected us and we have been spared the worst of Irma," read a tweet from Prime Minister Gaston Browne of the nation of Antigua and Barbuda, which is composed of several Caribbean islands.

-But Antigua's weather service cautions that the all-clear has still not been sounded — and won't come until 11 a.m., stating, "we are still within reach of storm force winds."
+But a meteorologist for Antigua and Barbuda's weather service cautions that the all-clear has still not been sounded — and won't come until 11 a.m., stating, "We are still within reach of storm force winds."
 Irma is projecting tropical-storm-force winds for 175 miles from its center.

 #GOES16 captured this geocolor image of Hurricane #Irma approaching Anguilla at about 7:00 am (EDT).
 Latest info @ https://t.co/cSGOfrM0lG pic.twitter.com/R24P0Q1EPm— NOAA Satellites (@NOAASatellites) September 6, 2017

-A massive storm surge could bring perilous flooding and destructive waves, with a surge of 15-20 feet predicted for the Turks and Caicos and southeastern Bahamas.
-Northern Leeward Islands could see a surge of 7-11 feet, the hurricane center says.
+A massive storm surge could bring perilous flooding and destructive waves, with a surge of 15 to 20 feet predicted for the Turks and Caicos and southeastern Bahamas.
+Northern Leeward Islands could see a surge of 7 to 11 feet, the hurricane center says.

 For the next 12 hours, Irma's maximum sustained winds will stay at or above 180 mph — posing a dire threat to islands in its path.
-On Wednesday morning, it was heading toward Saint Martin and prompting hurricane warnings in the Bahamas, the Dominican Republic, and other areas.
+On Wednesday morning, it was heading toward St. Martin and prompting hurricane warnings in the Bahamas, the Dominican Republic and other areas.

 The chance that Irma will make a direct impact on Florida "continues to increase," the National Weather Service says, adding that it's too early to specify the timing and magnitude.

-In Key West, visitors were told to leave on Wednesday, under mandatory evacuation orders that took effect at 7 a.m.
+In Key West, Fla., visitors were told to leave on Wednesday, under mandatory evacuation orders that took effect at 7 a.m.
 ET.
-For residents and business owners, Monroe County's mandatory evacuation order takes effect at 7 p.m.
+For residents and business owners, the county's mandatory evacuation order takes effect at 7 p.m.

-As of Wednesday morning, Irma was moving west-northwest at 16 mph.
+On Wednesday morning, Irma was moving west-northwest at 16 mph.
 As the threat posed by the large, powerful storm has been clarified this week, the governors of Puerto Rico and Florida declared states of emergency.

 With a tightly defined eye, high maximum winds and gusts of up to 195 knots — or 225 mph — Irma has left weather forecasters flabbergasted.